For our monthly insights digest

 The endgame of the BU should be to improve doctor and patient engagement and ensure improved outcomes through PSPs that complement the clinical profile of existing treatments until R&D groups develop next-generation assets.
 A secondary goal of the BU should be to collect real-world data to loop back to R&D and guide the clinical development process for treatments of the future.

 This should be the modus operandi for biopharmaceutical and medical device companies to maximize the value of their existing brands; continuously improve the productivity of their R&D in focus therapy areas.
 In other words, brand positioning for BUs should include service packages that complement and enhance traditionally measured dimensions of efficacy and safety against their competitors’ brands.
 This total approach offers the patient the best outcomes they need and deserve.

 Reach out to me if you are keen to find out more about PSPs and how they are transforming healthcare in Asia.

-Ruch de Silva currently leads DKSH’s digitalized Patient & Payer Solutions offering and team across APAC.
-He spends his time advising biopharmaceutical clients about their patient solutions strategy, supporting country teams develop capabilities and engaging with HealthTech partners.
-Ruch is an avid Pharma Geek and can talk endlessly about pharma strategy and brands.
+Ruch de Silva currently leads DKSH’s digitalized Patient and Payer Solutions offering and team across the Asia Pacific region.
+He spends his time advising biopharmaceutical clients about their patient solutions strategy, supporting local market teams develop capabilities, and engaging with HealthTech partners.
+Ruch is an avid pharmaceutical geek, avid pharmaceutical news reader, and can talk endlessly about pharmaceutical strategy and brands if you let him.

 Ruch started his career in strategy consulting, advising pharma and biotech clients at Datamonitor & L.E.K.
 Consulting, then in Commercial Strategy and Business Operations at Takeda.
-Ruch joined DKSH in Oct 2018.
-He is a Singaporean, currently based in Bangkok and has lived in six markets.
-He has a B.Sc. in Pharmacology from the National University of Singapore and MBA from INSEAD.
+A Singaporean currently based in Bangkok, Ruch has lived in six different countries before joining DKSH in 2018.
+He has a B.Sc. in Pharmacology from the National University of Singapore and an MBA from INSEAD.